opendocsg/slw-judgments-backfill/2016_SGHC_81/report.md

  (b) Second, the plaintiff is a foreign company unregistered in Singapore.
 The defendants argued that they have limited information about the plaintiff and that the plaintiff appears to conduct its business “in a manner that is highly questionable and unreliable”. [note: xxxii] For these reasons, the defendants feared being unable to recover their money in the event of a successful appeal.

 51     The defendants’ first ground leaned in favour of a stay.
-It has been held that granting a stay against a judgment creditor who is pursuing the winding-up of the judgment debtor ensures that the appeal is not rendered nugatory: _Cathay Theatres Pte Ltd v LKM Investment Holdings Pte Ltd_ [2000] 1 SLR(R) 15 at [15].
+It has been held that granting a stay against a judgment creditor who is pursuing the winding-up of the judgment debtor ensures that the appeal is not rendered nugatory: _Cathay Theatres Pte Ltd v LKM Investment Holdings Pte Ltd_ <span class="citation">[2000] 1 SLR(R) 15</span> at [15].

 52     However, in my view, the defendants’ second ground was insufficient to warrant a stay.
-That the judgment creditor is a foreign company, making it inconvenient or expensive to seek recovery outside jurisdiction, is not a special circumstance warranting a stay: _Strandore Invest A/S and others v Soh Kim Wat_ [2010] SGHC 174 at [13]; _Denis Matthew Harte v Tan Hun Hoe and Another_ [2001] SGHC 19 at [64].
+That the judgment creditor is a foreign company, making it inconvenient or expensive to seek recovery outside jurisdiction, is not a special circumstance warranting a stay: _Strandore Invest A/S and others v Soh Kim Wat_ <span class="citation">[2010] SGHC 174</span> at [13]; _Denis Matthew Harte v Tan Hun Hoe and Another_ <span class="citation">[2001] SGHC 19</span> at [64].
 The defendants alleged that the plaintiff’s conduct of its business lacked accountability due to the absence of proper record keeping.
 The defendants’ main contention was that the plaintiff has “displayed an astounding lack of accountability in the manner they conducted their business transactions through their absence of paper documentation of such transactions”. [note: xxxiii] In my view, whilst the plaintiff’s record keeping could have been better, the defendants’

 description overstated the matter.
 In any event, I did not agree with the defendants’ submission that this meant that there was a risk that they would be unable to recover their money should the appeal